Captain Moonlite: Bushranging

 Scott only served two-thirds of his sentence of 10 years, was released from HM Prison Pentridge in March 1879 and after his release he made a few pounds by lecturing on the enormities of Pentridge Gaol.
 On regaining freedom, Scott met up with James Nesbitt, a young man whom he had met in prison.
 While some disagree on the grounds of speculation, he is considered by many to be Scott's lover and there is a significant primary source evidence that supports this reading.
 Scott's handwritten letters, currently held in the Archives Office of NSW, profess this love.
 While it is difficult to definitively claim the exact nature of Scott and Nesbitt's sexual practices, it can certainly be said that their relationship was an overtly romantic one.
 With the aid of Nesbitt, Captain Moonlite began a career as a public speaker on prison reform trading on his tabloid celebrity.

 However this reputation came back to bite him.
 Throughout this period Scott was harried by the authorities and by the tabloid press who attempted to link him to numerous crimes in the colony and printed fantastic rumours about supposed plots he had underway.

 At some time during this period Scott seems to have decided to live up to this legend and assembled a gang of young men, with Nesbitt as his second in command and the others being Thomas Rogan (21), Thomas Williams (19), Gus Wreneckie (15) and Graham Bennet (18).
 Scott met these young men through his lecture tours.

 The gang commenced their careers as bushrangers near Mansfield, in Victoria.
 While travelling through the Kellys' area of operation, the gang were frequently mistaken for The Kelly Gang and took advantage of this to receive food and to seize guns and ammunition from homesteads.
-Inspecting Superintendent of Police John Sadleir, made a highly improbable claim that Scott sent word to infamous bushranger Ned Kelly, asking to join forces with him but Kelly sent back word threatening that if Scott or his band approached him he would shoot them down.
-Scott seems to have never received the reply as his gang left Victoria in the later part of 1879, after operating there for a short time.
+Inspecting Superintendent of Police John Sadleir claimed that Scott sent word to infamous bushranger and outlaw Ned Kelly, asking to join forces with him but Kelly sent back word threatening that if Scott or his band approached him he would shoot them down.
+Scott and his gang left Victoria in the later part of 1879, after operating there for a short time.
 They travelled north across the border into New South Wales to look for work, far from the police surveillance that stymied any opportunity of employment in Victoria.
 It was in the southern district of the New South Wales colony that they entered upon the full practice of their profession.